-Research report 2020 - Max Planck Institute for Biological Intelligence, in foundation (Seewiesen site)
+Research report 2020 - Max Planck Institute for Biological Intelligence (Seewiesen site)

 Neural control of vocal interactions in zebra finches